-The OTI Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the DCHA/OTI's Mali country program.
+The Deputy Country Representative's principal responsibility will be to support the program and Country Representative in development, oversight and management of DCHA/OTI's Côte d'Ivoire country program.
+The incumbent will be called upon to represent OTI's mission and programs to senior-level government officials, in-country visitors, senior officials from other international organizations, bilateral donors and local government officials.